kiranojhanp/proshore-todo/README.md

 ## Problem

 There is a problem with create-react-app and docker which results to a build fail at the moment.
 I have been trying different solutions but haven't figured out the solution yet.

-So, For the time being, I recommend cloning both `backend` and `frontend` repos.
+## Solution

+For the time being, I have set up a script that runs backend and frontend in parallel without the need of `Docker`.
+The `Dockerfile` and `docker-compose.yml` do not serve any purpose currently.
+I will update the repo after I find the fix.

 ## Steps to run the application

+### Run mongodb

+1. Start mongodb from your desired location.
+I use `mongod --dbpath ~/data/db`

 ### clone the repo and fetch submodules